kevinwklawrence/drrr-like-chat-new/README.md

 # DRRR-LIKE-CHAT-NEW
 A new drrr-like-chat project made from scratch, using HTML, CSS, JS, PHP, Ajax, and SQL.
-By Lenn, 2025.
+©Lenn, 2025.

 # FEATURES
 - Guest Login